Switched auxiliary loss for robust training of transformer models for histopathological image segmentation: 1. Introduction

+Convolutional neural networks(CNNs) have been at the forefront of computer vision for tasks like image classification \cite{cnn_classify_1,cnn_classify_2}, image segmentation \cite{cnn_segment_1,cnn_segment_2}, and object detection \cite{cnn_obg_detect_2,cnn_obj_detect_1}.
+The applications of such deep learning-based models have proved to be crucial in the recent advancements made in the medical field toward intelligent system-aided predictive analytics \cite{cnn_med_2,cnn_med_1}.
 Recently, several researchers have suggested that the transformer encoder models have matched and even outperformed CNNs models in several of the state-of-the-art vision tasks.
 With the success transformer architectures have achieved, their incorporation into clinical medical practices has tremendous potential in the near future.
-However, ensuring optimal training of such deep models poses a difficulty because of the diminishing gradients due to infinitesimal losses during the backpropagation.
-This could affect the model's overall generalizability and robustness, which is crucial, especially in the medical domain.
+One key advantage of transformers is their inherent ability to model long-range dependencies within data.
+This is particularly valuable in medical applications where subtle contextual information in images can be critical for diagnosis and treatment planning.
+While these models have shown promise in FTU segmentation tasks, as evidenced by competitions like 'HuBMAP + HPA - Hacking the Human Body', they can still face challenges for optimal training due to vanishing gradients and infinitesimal losses during backpropagation.
+This phenomenon hinders the model's ability to learn effectively, especially in deeper architectures, and can ultimately affect its generalizability and robustness – qualities essential for reliable medical applications.

-In this study, we propose the use of shifted auxiliary loss during model training to tackle this problem.
+To address this challenge, we propose a novel approach that incorporates switched auxiliary loss during model training.
+This method aims to mitigate the vanishing gradient problem and improve the overall training efficiency of transformer models.
 We implement the same on 3 transformer models, namely, CoaT \cite{coat}, Pyramid Vision Transformer-v2 \cite{pvtv2} and Segformer \cite{segformer}, in the FTU binary segmentation task.
-We further implement our approach on common CNN architectures used in the medical domain such as Unet \cite{unet} and DeepLabv3+\cite{deeplabv3plus}.
+We further implement our approach on common CNN architectures used in the medical domain such as Unet \cite{unet} and DeepLabv3+\cite{deeplabv3plus} report our findings.